RouleThomas/Akizu_Lab/007_NDD_CRmut/001__V1/labnote.md

     - Collect all CR genes
         - Identify the brain express ones (`GTEx`, `BrainSpan Atlas`)
         - Collect their allele frequency score (`gnomAD`)
+    - Filter in the one known as invovled in NDD, cehck db:
+        - SFARI
+            lists 1,231 genes implicated in autism, with annotations and links to published papers.
+        - ARCCUS at CHOP
+        - PennMedecineBioBank
+        - UK Biobank
+        - Decipher
+        - GeneMatcher
+        - Matchmaker Exchange
     - Find individuals with CR mutations and NDD
         - Enter genes and check if NDD phenotype (`PennMedecineBioBank`, `Decipher`, `GeneMatcher`, `Matchmaker Exchange`)
             - For individual with phenotype, check whether other CR genes is mutated